Background pattern

 • ritonavir (used to treat viral infections)

-• amiodarone (used to reduce heart rate)
+• amiodarone (used to slow down the heart rate)

 • cimetidine and ranitidine (used to reduce stomach acid production)